angr/angr.io/content/blog/moving_to_angr_8.md

 With the upgrade to Python 3 come a number of changes to the Clemory API (`project.loader.memory`) around replacing the Python 2 string type with Python 3's `bytes`.
 This should make working with Clemory easier, as well as yield significant performance benefits.
-While most of the new API should be relatively easy to migrate to, if you are using the `cbackers` or `read_bytes_c` functions, the changes may be a little more complicated.
+We also recommend no longer using the `cbackers` and `read_bytes_c` functions, since the improved performance makes them unnecessary.
+Except for this, migrating code to use the new API should be relatively easy.
 For a detailed explanation of the changes, see the [Migration Guide](https://docs.angr.io/MIGRATION.html).
 Thanks to **@rhelmot** for the refactor!

 For those interested, the commit with most of the changes can be found [here](https://github.com/angr/cle/commit/d1b518736e48abe67cfdf0fc1b18f09cf88f17d9).